 Since, our motto is “Do what others don’t,” this was music to our ears.
 And our stay in Venecia ended up being a wonderful, unconventional symphony.

 The only downside was it wasn’t easy finding information about things to do in Valencia, where to stay, and where to eat.
-But we found the answers, and here we’re sharing it.
+But we found some answers, and here we’re sharing them.

 Venecia, Antioquia Guide Outline

 Use this map to find your way to all the highlights mentioned below.
 Even better, if you follow our guide to using Google Maps offline, you can download it directly to your phone!

 Venecia remains so disconnected from the outside world that none of the hotels listed below are online.
 To reserve a room you have to call them or walk in and ask.

 Kim and I wandered around Venecia checking out all the hotels and this was hands-down the best bet.

 The five rooms on the top floor are big, bright, and clean.
 The internet worked, the beds were fine, the showers had hot water, and it wasn’t too noisy (though I’d still recommend earplugs).

 My description probably isn’t making you dream of staying there.
 It’s not the Ritz… but… the rooms do have views of either Venecia’s main square and/or Cerro Tusa.
 The Ritz doesn’t have that!

 Plus, it’s only 70,000 COP(about $24 USD) a night.